 More walks similar to Lud’s Church

 For more gorge vibes, you could try the walk through Winnats Pass.
-It’s also a short one, and not too challenging (apart from the start).
+It’s also a short route, and not too challenging (apart from the start).

 If you would like to see something really impressive without walking too far, then you might like Thor’s Cave.
 You can walk there and back from Wetton in less than 2 miles.
 I show you how to do it in this guide.
 I also show you the route to take if you want to make it a bit longer, by walking through the valley.

-You should definitely do Cave Dale.
+A really lovely place you should definitely see, is Cave Dale.
 It’s a tucked away limestone valley, with hidden secret vibes.
-Now, I only walked Cave Dale as part of the Mam Tor walk, which made it a long one.
+Now, I only walked Cave Dale as part of the circular walk to Mam Tor, which made it a long one.
 But if you want to keep things short, you can easily get to Cave Dale from Castleton.
 Mam Tor is a great one though.
 You can walk along the Great Ridge with a gorgeous view down both sides into the valleys.

 For more walks in the Peak District, you can find a detailed guide on all the ones I recommend here.